NerdWalletOSS/dynamorm/README.rst

     foo.title = "Foo"
     foo.author = "Mr. Bar"
     foo.publisher = "Publishorama"

+    # In all cases they go through Schema validation, calls to .put or .save can result in ValidationError
     foo.save()

-    # In all cases they go through Schema validation, calls to
-    # .put or .save can result in ValidationError being raised.

     # You can then fetch, query and scan your tables.
     # Get on the hash key, and/or range key
     Book.get(isbn="12345678910")